 As noted earlier, the Bloomingdale Public Library uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-As of April 30, 2021, the governmental funds (as presented on the balance sheet) had a combined fund balance of \$2,515,677.
-This reflects an increase of \$275,595 from a donation received during FY 2020-2021 from an estate of about \$285,525.
+As of April 30, 2022, the governmental funds (as presented on the balance sheet) had a combined fund balance of \$2,182,036.
+This reflects a decrease of \$333,641 which is a result of total expenditures increasing \$443,360.